VenenoSix24/genshin-impact-wish-simulator/README.md

 Before Deploy to online server, please setup the environment variables by renaming file `.env.example` to `.env` and change the variables if needed.

-\*\* You can still deploy the app without even set the environment variables
+\*\* You can still deploy the app without even set the environment variables.

 ---